telerik/ajax-docs/controls/chart/understanding-radchart-types/bezier-charts.md

 To create a simple vertical Bezier Chart set the SeriesOrientation property to **Vertical**.
 Set the RadChart DefaultType property or ChartSeries.Type to **Bezier**.
 Create a series and add four chart items with X and Y values.

->note The second chart series labeled "Data Points" is included to emphasize the location of the end and control points in the Bezier series.
+>tip The second chart series labeled "Data Points" is included to emphasize the location of the end and control points in the Bezier series.

 ![Horizontal Bezier Chart](images/radchartelements19.png)